 Identity theft is a crime that has existed for as long as people have been using aliases.
 With the growth of online sales platforms and as personal records have become digitized, new methods of obtaining information for the purpose of committing identity fraud are emerging all the time.
 As with many federal crimes, identity theft could carry severe prison sentences in Broward County, Florida.
-Therefore, if you feel you might be under investigation – or have been arrested – immediately consult with an Naples or Fort Lauderdale identity theft attorney.
+Therefore, if you feel you might be under investigation – or have been arrested – immediately consult with a Fort Lauderdale identity theft attorney.

 Differences between ‘theft’ and ‘fraud’

 Although people often use “identity theft” and “identity fraud” interchangeably, the two terms are related, but have different meanings.
 Identity theft occurs when a person gains access to someone else’s personal information such as a driver’s license number, Social Security Number, mother’s maiden name, or other vital data.
 Once the sensitive information is obtained, it can then be used to commit identity fraud. it’s a crime in which a person either creates a fictitious name or uses a stolen name and information to commit a crime or deceive a third party.
-An individual who has committed identity theft may also use the stolen information to commit fraud, or he or she may supply the information to a criminal organization or to someone else who has requested the data in the interest of using it to commit fraud for personal gain in Fort Lauderdale or Naples.
+An individual who has committed identity theft may also use the stolen information to commit fraud, or he or she may supply the information to a criminal organization or to someone else who has requested the data in the interest of using it to commit fraud for personal gain in Fort Lauderdale.

 Do not say anything that might incriminate you.
 Speak with an attorney first.